mlytics/stream-sdk-guide/HLS.js/vanilla-sample/README.md

 });
 ```

-Now start the service and try to watch request logs in a browser.
-You could find that the domains in urls of `.m3u8` and `.ts` files, video player seeks for,  would be one of the cdn domains in stream settings rather than the origin domain.
+Now start the service and view the request log in your browser.
+You should be able to find domains with .m3u8 and .ts extension from one of the CDN domains configured in the stream settings.

 # Full example